18 Top-Rated Weekend Getaways in the Northeast

 The Art Deco design of The Giacomo makes for a unique stay in a convenient Niagara Falls location.
 Across the street from the park, visitors will find good value at the Comfort Inn The Pointe.
 Ask for a room with a river view.

-Cape May is arguably the most charming of the New Jersey beaches.
+Cape May is arguably the most charming of the New Jersey beaches, and one of the best places for a weekend getaway in the Northeast.
 Dotted with Victorian houses and quaint bed-and-breakfasts along with a pristine Jersey Shore, Cape May is not only a great spot for a couples' getaway, but for families as well.

 The beach is the main draw, as the area is known as the nation's oldest seaside resort, but if you want to beat the heat or enjoy a rainy day indoors, try one of Cape May's many attractions – like the Cape May County Park and Zoo, Fireman's Museum, and the Cape May Lighthouse, or relax in one of the many spas.